rocketbot-cl/PivotTableExcel/README.md

 15. Repeat label
 Allows to the pivot table to repeat labels.

-16. Ungroup item
+16. Expand items
-Ungroups the item indicated
+Expand all items in the field that is collapsed